LorenzoDavideDeMartino/https-github.com-project-DeMartino/README.md

 will reproduce the full workflow, including data cleaning, feature construction, conflict index building, dataset assembly, model estimation, and out-of-sample evaluation.

 All results are generated deterministically from the raw input data.

+All raw commodity price files used in the project are included in the GitHub repository.
+The raw UCDP Georeferenced Event Dataset is not included because of its large size.
+Instead, the repository contains a reduced and preprocessed version of the dataset that is sufficient to reproduce all results.

+If the project is run fully from scratch, the original UCDP GED file must be downloaded manually from the UCDP website and placed in the directory data/raw/conflicts/.
+Once the file is available, running python main.py will rebuild the reduced conflict dataset, construct the conflict indices, and reproduce the full analysis pipeline.

+(The original UCDP Georeferenced Event Dataset can be downloaded from the [UCDP download page](https://ucdp.uu.se/downloads/).)

 ## Requirements